-In this episode, Brynne and Bill are with Carson Heady, Director of Health Solutions – U.S. Health & Life Sciences at Microsoft.
-Listen as they discuss: “How to find a way to focus on the quality and the quantity of outreach, build a community around what you’re doing, and find success in it.
+In this episode, Brynne and Bill are joined by Carson Heady, director of health solutions – U.S. Health & Life Sciences at Microsoft.
+Tune in how you can find success by focusing on the quality and the quantity of outreach, and building a community around what you’re doing.

 Carson Heady 0:00

 Sales is social by nature if you do it effectively, because it’s all about people, everything that has happened that’s been meaningful in my career, whether it’s a meaningful win with a client, or whether it was something that transpired in my working environment has been because of a relationship, and because of the social element.
 It’s funny that that term and how it’s evolved because several years ago, when I was doing it, it was almost an anomaly to a lot of people, right now, social selling is just selling, because being in a pandemic, and with a lot of meetings go into virtual, if you’re not leveraging some of these tools to broker meetings, and to have effective meetings and relationships.
 Then where are you, you’re falling behind.